Types of Property Liens in Texas & What You Should Know

 Avoid Property Tax Liens with Help from AFIC

-Falling behind on your property taxes is easy to do; however, the sky-high penalties and interest can make your outstanding property tax balance even more expensive, making it that much harder to catch up.
+Falling behind on your property taxes is easy; however, the sky-high penalties and interest can make your outstanding property tax balance even more expensive, making it much harder to catch up.

 Regaining ownership of your property once the tax lien foreclosure process starts can be highly stressful and challenging.
 You risk losing your property to someone else at an auction, and even though reversing the sale is possible in some cases, it is a lengthy and expensive process.
 To avoid losing your home to a tax foreclosure sale or to prevent a lien from being placed on your property in the first place, you need to settle your property tax bill as soon as possible.